tillitis/tillitis-key1/hw/application_fpga/fw/README.md

      ```C
      measured_id = blake2s(CDI, measured_id_seed)
       ```

+     The CDI is here used as the key in BLAKE2s.

   2. After reset: `measured_id` will survive the reset and will then be used in the actual CDI computation after the reset.